Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Methodology

 \subsection{MI Maximization in Subgraphs}

-To cooperate in denoising errors contained in the KG from different views of the local structure and smoothed semantic relations, we design an auxiliary self-supervised task based on mutual information (MI) maximization.
-We seek that the smoothed relations blur task-irrelevant edges and cooperate with the structure reliability learning for denoising noisy interactions.
-Specifically, we utilize InfoNCE~\cite{oord2018representation} to estimate mutual information between the representations of local structure and semantic subgraphs globally.
-In a formal context, when addressing the concept of subgraph mutual information, we treat the representations originating from both the reliable structure and the semantic subgraph, both of which are extracted from a common link, as positive pairs.
+To preserve the knowledge-enhanced reliable interactions, we incorporate fusion information from diverse perspectives of the reliable structure and smoothed semantic relations through the maximization of mutual information (MI).
+Specifically, we adopt InfoNCE~\cite{oord2018representation} to estimate mutual information between the representations of local structure and semantic subgraphs globally.
+In a formal context, when discussing the concept of subgraph mutual information, we treat the representations originating from both the reliable structure and the semantic subgraph, each extracted from a common link, as positive pairs.
 Conversely, the representations stemming from two distinct links within the refined local structure and the smoothed semantic are treated as adversarial pairs:

-where $d(\cdot)$ is set as a cosine similarity function to measure the similarity between two representation vectors and $\tau$ is a hyper-parameter indicating the temperature; $P$ represents all link pairs to be predicted and $\mathbf{h}_{sem}^m$ denotes the representation of global semantic subgraph for the link $m$.
+where $d(\cdot,\cdot)$ is set as a cosine similarity function to measure the similarity between two representation vectors and $\tau$ is a hyper-parameter indicating the temperature; $P$ represents all link pairs to be predicted and $\mathbf{h}_{sem}^m$ denotes the representation of global semantic subgraph for the link $m$.